Pack an Emergency Supply Kit

 - Update supplies yearly, replace water every six months, and update emergency contact and medical forms as needed.

 - If you can’t contact your doctor or pharmacy in a disaster, ask for help from emergency responders or staff at emergency shelters or service centers.
-You can get help in getting medication from a Red Cross shelter or by dialing 211 from anywhere in Washington for the Washington State Information Network.
+You can get help in getting medication from a Red Cross shelter or by dialing 211 for the Washington State Information Network.